Financial Assistance and Information

 Scrap Tire Surface Material Grants

-During the 2009 legislative sessions, the Missouri General Assembly renewed a 50-cent scrap tire fee collected on the sale of new tires.
+During the 2019 legislative session, the Missouri General Assembly renewed a 50-cent scrap tire fee collected on the sale of new tires.
 Revenues generated from the scrap tire fee are deposited into the Scrap Tire Subaccount.
 According to statutory requirements, the scrap tire subaccount is then expended as follows:

-- Up to 50 percent for enforcement, permitting and inspection.
+- Up to 50% for enforcement, permitting and inspection

 Sheltered Workshop Recycling Grants